Anshul-Ukawat/drone-deconfliction-system/README.md

 Includes tests for:

 - ✅ Conflict-free missions
 - 🕒 Time-only conflicts
 - 📍 Space-only conflicts
 - 🔄 Combined space-time violations
 - ⚠️ Edge buffer overlaps

 ---
 ## 🧠 AI Integration
 This system uses a Random Forest Classifier as an AI-powered pre-check to quickly classify whether a mission is likely to be safe or conflicted.
-It helps optimize performance before expensive detailed checks./<br>
+It helps optimize performance before expensive detailed checks.<br>
-Highlights:/<br>
+Highlights:<br>
-- Feature engineering on mission overlap, speed, spacing, and time windows
+- 🧬 **Feature Engineering** on mission overlap, speed, spacing, and time windows
-- Trained on a synthetic conflict dataset
+- 🧪 **Trained on Synthetic Conflict Data** to simulate real-world scenarios
-- Skips detailed checks on clearly safe or clearly conflicting missions
+- ⚡ **Fast Filtering Layer**: Skips detailed checks on clearly safe or clearly conflicting missions

 ---
 ## 🌍 Scalability Strategy